U.S. Space & Rocket Center: Bus tours

 The Space & Rocket Center offers bus tours of Marshall Space Flight Center.
 The tour offers views of all four National Historic Landmarks at the center including a stop at the landmark Redstone Test Stand, where Alan Shepard's Redstone Rocket was tested prior to launch.
 Another scheduled stop is the Payload Operations and Integration Center, which serves as mission control for a number of experiments.

 A tour bus waits as tourists inspect the Redstone Test Stand on a 2012 tour of Marshall Space Flight Center.

 Bus tours originally started July 4, 1972, but were suspended following the September 11 attacks in 2001.
 Tours resumed July 20, 2012, the 43rd anniversary of the Apollo 11 Moon landing, limited to U.S. citizens because of security protocol at the Army installation, Redstone Arsenal, which contains Marshall Space Flight Center.
-As of summer 2025, bus tours of MSFC have resumed on Friday and Saturday.
-Bus tours to see the aircraft inside Space Camp's Aviation Challenge campus are also available on a limited schedule.
+As of fall 2025, bus tours of MSFC have been discontinued.
+The bus tours to see the aircraft inside Space Camp's Aviation Challenge campus are also available on a limited schedule.

 Traveling exhibits

 In the summer of 2010, the Space and Rocket Center began hosting traveling exhibits.
 The first was Star Wars: Where Science Meets Imagination with other exhibits planned.
 The United States Space Camp hosted at the facility has provided themed camps in conjunction with the exhibits, including a Jedi Experience camp.
+The last traveling exhibit was featured in 2022.